White’s Tree Frog

-Like many frog species, White’s tree frogs call not only to attract a mate, but also to advertise their location outside the mating season, usually after rain, for reasons that are uncertain to researchers.
-They emit a stress call whenever they are in danger, such as when predators are close or when a person steps on a log the frog resides in.
+Like many frog species, White’s tree frogs call not only to attract mates but also to advertise their location outside the breeding season, usually after rain, for reasons that are uncertain to researchers.
+They will emit a stress call whenever they are in danger, such as when a predator is close or when a person steps on a log the frog resides in.

-- Extracts from the skin have medical uses such as fighting staphylococcus bacteria that can cause abscesses, lowering blood pressure and treating cold sores caused by the herpes virus.
+- Extracts from the skin have medical uses such as fighting staphylococcus bacteria that can cause abscesses, lowering blood pressure, and treating cold sores caused by the herpes virus.